The World's End (film): Plot

-Gary lets Sam escape Newton Haven by herself; Pete gets captured after attacking Shane's Blank; and when Andy and Steven want to go home, Gary ditches them to finish the Golden Mile alone.
-Andy and Steven chase after Gary, as does the rest of Newton Haven, and Steven is captured.
-After being confronted by Andy, Gary reveals his recent suicide attempt and his jealousy of Andy's seemingly fulfilled adult life; Andy reveals that his marriage is troubled.
-Andy tries to stop Gary from drawing his final pint, but Gary is determined to complete the Mile, believing that it is all he has left.
+Gary lets Sam escape Newton Haven; Pete is captured after attacking the Blank that has replaced his childhood bully; and, when Andy and Steven try to escape, Gary ditches them to finish the Golden Mile alone.
+Andy and Steven pursue Gary, as does the rest of Newton Haven, as Steven is captured.

+In The World's End, Andy confronts Gary and reveals his troubled marriage, while Gary admits a recent suicide attempt.
+Andy tries to stop Gary from drawing his final pint, but Gary clings to completing the Mile, as it is all he has left in his life.

 When Gary pulls the lever to pour himself a pint, the floor lowers into a hidden chamber.
-A disembodied alien entity, the Network, tells Gary and Andy that the Blank invasion is the first step to humanity joining a galactic community.
-The Network offers Gary eternal youth if he becomes a Blank, but he refuses and decapitates his Blank self.
-Along with Andy and Steven, who has survived, Gary demands that humanity be left to its own devices, stating that all but three of Newton Haven residents have been replaced with Blanks, and expressing horror at how humans that have been replaced have been composted.
+A disembodied alien entity, known as the Network, tells Gary and Andy that the Blank invasion is the first step to humanity joining a galactic community.
+The Network offers Gary eternal youth if he becomes a Blank, but he refuses.
+Along with Andy and Steven, who has survived, Gary calls out the tyranny in the Network's plan and demands that humanity be left to its own devices.
 The Network, exasperated, agrees to abandon the invasion.
-Sam rescues Gary, Andy, and Steven as the town is destroyed, but they are unable to outrun the electromagnetic pulse triggered by the departure of the Network, which deactivates Sam's car.
-Staring out onto the destruction, Gary tearfully apologises to Andy.
+Sam rescues Gary, Andy, and Steven as the town is destroyed, but they are unable to outrun the pulse triggered by the departure of the Network, which deactivates Sam's car.

-Some time later, Andy relates to other survivors of the pulse that it triggered a worldwide blackout that destroyed all electrical power on Earth, sending humanity back to the Dark Ages and killing an unknown number of humans in the process.
+Some time later, Andy relates that the pulse triggered a worldwide blackout that destroyed all electrical power on Earth, sending humanity back to the Dark Ages.
 The remaining Blanks reactivated a few weeks later and, although they are now independent from the Network, they are mistrusted and shunned by most of the surviving humans.
-Andy's marriage has recovered, Steven is in a relationship with Sam, and the Blank versions of Peter and Oliver have picked up where their human versions left off.
-Andy relates that he has no idea what happened to Gary.
+Andy's marriage has recovered, Steven is in a relationship with Sam, and the simulant versions of Peter and Oliver have picked up where their human versions left off.
 In the ruins of Newton Haven, the now-sober Gary enters a pub with the Blank versions of his younger friends and orders water.
-When the bartender refuses to serve Blanks, Gary leads his friends into a brawl.
+When the bartender refuses to serve Blanks, Gary leads his friends into a brawl with Gary declaring himself the king.